MichaelCurrin/jekyll-actions-quickstart/sample_site/tutorial.md

 Create your project on `master`.
 The Action can still be triggered by builds to feature branches, but the Action specifically only builds from content on `master`.

-If you click _Use latest version_ in the Marketplace, you get this snippet which should be pasted in your YAML actions file:
+If you click _Use latest version_ in the Marketplace, you get this snippet which should be pasted in your YAML workflow.

 ```yaml
 - name: Jekyll Actions
   uses: helaili/jekyll-action@2.0.0
 ```

-Create `Gemfile` in the root.
+Create a `Gemfile` in the root of the project.

 Create folder containing site contents and also a `_config.yml` file.
 The folder can be called anything and the plugin will pick it up from the presence of the config.